hardcpp/BeatSaberPlus/README.md

 	 - Can disable Editor button on the main menu.
 	 - Can remove any promotional content from the menu.
 	 - Can re-order player options menu for better accessibility.
-	 - **Add a override light intensity option that let you boost/dim lights from 0% to 2000% (also work in static lights).**
+	 - **Add an override light intensity option that let you boost/dim lights from 0% to 2000% (also work in static lights).**
-	 - Can automaticly clean all old logs entry from your game folder to keep it clean.
+	 - Can automatically clean all old logs entry from your game folder to keep it clean.
 	 - Can add keyboard bindings to pause/continue/restart/exit a song in FPFC mode.
  - **MenuMusic:** ([Documentation](https://github.com/hardcpp/BeatSaberPlus/wiki#menu-music))
 	 - Replace menu ambient sounds with music!
-	 - Play any songs from your custom level or you own selection of music!
+	 - Play any songs from your custom levels or you own selection of music!
 	 - Player interface shows in the menu on left with Prev/Random/Play/Pause/Next buttons and with a volume selector.
-	 - Support **EGG/OGG** files.
+	 - Supports **EGG/OGG** files.
  - **SongChartVisualizer:** ([Documentation](https://github.com/hardcpp/BeatSaberPlus/wiki#song-chart-visualizer))
 	 - Preview map difficulty with a nice and beautiful graph in game that illustrate NPS (Notes per second).
-	 - Support for 90 & 360 level.
+	 - Support for 90 & 360 levels.
 	 - Lot of customization options (Colors, Legend, Dash lines...).

 ## Dependencies: